ai-news-daily/ai-news-daily.github.io/README.md

 ## ✨ About

 **AI News Daily** is a free, open-source AI news aggregator that collects and categorizes articles from 50+ sources using local LLM processing.
 Built for GitHub Pages with zero monthly costs.
+Features a modern, animated interface with professional styling and runs twice daily automated updates.

 ## ✨ Features